 - Damage incurred to the vehicle during a war or nuclear attack

-- The policy does not provide cover if the car was damaged while being used for purposes other than what was mentioned in the policy
+- The policy won’t cover damages if you use the car for purposes other than what was mentioned in the policy

 How to make a car insurance claim?

-- In case of an accident, you’ll need to file an FIR at the nearest concerned police station.
+- In case of an accident, you’ll need to file an FIR at the police station concerned.

-- As soon as the accident occurs, the driver or the passenger should note down the number plate of the other car in case of a crash with another vehicle.
+- The driver or the passenger should note down the number plate if another car is involved.

 - Contact your insurance company immediately.

-- Submit the documents like RC, PAN, Aadhaar, a copy of FIR required by the insurance company to process the claim.
+- Submit documents like RC, PAN, Aadhaar, a copy of FIR to the insurance company to process the claim.